bcgov/devops-platform-workshops/101-lab/content/03_deployment.md

   policyTypes:
     - Ingress
 ```

-You can do this by selecting your dev namespace in the web console.
-Click on the '+add' menu option.
-Paste the YAML above into window, and edit the namespace name and licenseplate to match your namespace.
-The licenseplate is the 6-digit alphanumeric part of the namespace name.

 ## Create a Route for your Rocket.Chat App
 Your rocketchat application may already have a route created for it.
 If you were using `oc new-app` however, a route would not have been created by default.